Tailwind CSS components

 }

-1. Require the JavaScript code that powers the interactive elements before the end of your <body> tag:
+- Require the JavaScript code that powers the interactive elements before the end of your

 <script src="../path/to/flowbite/dist/flowbite.js"></script>

-1. Additionally to your own content data you should add flowbite to apply the classes from the interactive elements in the tailwind.config.js file:
+to apply the classes from the interactive elements in thetailwind.config.js

 module.exports = {